 Andrew has been working at WindReach Farm as the Stable Property Manager for over a decade and has recently moved to the position of Horticulture Technican.

 He loves horses and dogs.
 His other interests include gardening – specifically daylilies and orchids, and viticulture (the science, production and study of grapes for wine making).
 Andrew is also fluent in American Sign Language.

 Sonya Yake, Office Manager

 When not at work, Sonya enjoys engaging in house design projects, gardening, sewing, knitting, and crocheting.
-Sonya and her family are avid hockey and baseball fans, who enjoy watching and playing these sports, and of course taking in a Maple Leaf or Blue Jays game whenever possible!
+Sonya and her family are avid hockey and baseball fans, who enjoy watching and playing these sports, and of course taking in a Maple Leafs or Blue Jays game whenever possible!